Bachelor of Health Care, Nursing

 How Are Your Nursing Studies Organised?

-Finnish language will be used in practical training.
+Finnish language will be used during practical training periods.
 The practical training is carried out in Finnish speaking organisations during the studies.

 Professional literature used during the studies is mainly written in English.
 Learning methods depend on the topics, e.g. students practice nursing skills in laboratory and simulation settings.

 The practical training periods are arranged in various nursing settings, both in Finland and abroad, for a total amount of 75 ECTS.
 In Finland practical training is mainly in Finnish.
 During the practical training, theoretical and practical knowledge in nursing is combined.

 Job Opportunities for Registered Nurses in Finland